GeoDerp/MyResumeBuilder/README.md

 - [x] clone file from a private repo to keep security
   - [ ]  ~~push file from container when finished to keep security~~ - replaced with redaction
   - [ ]  Implement Latex *`censor`* package to redact automatically redact text
+- [ ]  give up and just write the Resume in LaTeX